-Access courses are one year long, part-time courses designed to prepare adults, who may not have formal qualifications, for successful study at university.
+Access courses are one year, part-time, courses designed to prepare adults who may not have formal qualifications for successful study at university.
 These are Special Purpose Awards (Level 6) which equip mature students with the skills and confidence required to take the next step to selected degree courses at UCD.

 - Open Learning Open Learning is a flexible way to study part time in UCD.
 Open Learners who successfully complete 30 credits (6 modules) will be awarded an NFQ Level 7 Certificate in Open Learning and can progress to a number of degree programmes

 In both cases, a number of places are reserved for applicants progressing from these routes.
 Where there are more qualified applicants than places available, applicants will be ranked based on final GPA.